BlockchainCommons/SmartCustodyBook/manuscript/00-preface.md

 {float: right, width: "35%"}
 ![](resources/fw-2.jpg)
-When talking my colleagues I also learned that many didn’t want to share their best practices publically for operational security (op-sec) reasons, believing that it might put them at risk for attack or even physical coercion.
+When talking my colleagues I also learned that many didn't want to share their best practices publically for operational security (op-sec) reasons, believing that it might put them at risk for attack or even physical coercion.
 Some of this is legitimate concern, especially for those living outside of the US, but to a certain extent I find in my work that "security by obscurity" is often a bad practice.
 Thus, the first version of the smart-custody scenarios included in this book are based on my own approach and methods, which I then shared with my professional colleagues for improvements.

 When I started to share these scenarios outside the professional community, I discovered that there were some very different ways of thinking about digital asset risk that kept people from adapting them for their own needs.
 So I've also explained my own approach here, to encourage adoption.
 It's an approach to risk modeling that is meant to balance the "perfection" problem and to engender a general cryptographer-oriented way of thinking from an "adversarial" perspective.